-Cricut Iron On is one of my favorite heat transfer vinyls.
+Cricut Iron On Vinyl is one of my favorite heat transfer vinyls.

-It took me a while to learn how to get the best results from it, I’m very happy with the quality.
-Previously, I mostly used Siser EasyWeed HTV, and Cricut Iron On Vinyl acts slightly differently and you’ve got to get familiar with it!
+While it took me a while to learn how to get the best results from it, I’m very happy with the quality.
+Previously, I mostly used Siser EasyWeed HTV, but Cricut Iron On Vinyl acts slightly differently and you’ve got to get familiar with it!

 - Cricut Everyday Iron On